 Select Trail is part of the successful annual Select Festival which runs throughout May (28 April – 28 May 2018), in venues across the glorious Stroud Valleys, and is presented by the internationally renowned SITselect.

 See new works by established names such Matthew Harris, Tom Knowles Jackson and Cleo Mussi or discover exciting new artists showing for the first time.
 Come prepared to buy special gifts and add to your collections.
 You might amble for a day trip to relax and see friends or enjoy a weekend of focussed Arts & Crafts exploration and shopping.
-The local cafes and pubs make it easy to enjoy your days and why not learn a new skill at one of the artists’ pop-up events (a full list of events will be listed here soon)?
+The local cafes and pubs make it easy to enjoy your days and why not learn a new skill at one of the artists’ pop-up events (click here to see the artists and studios offering workshops and skills’ demonstrations?

 Did you know, in olde English, “cots” means cottages and “wolds” means hills so now you know that the trail is located in the region of the “hills of old cottages,” made of local stone and interspersed with country farms, leafy lanes, manor houses, historic wool churches and centuries of undulating, tilled landscapes.